trstringer/trstringer.github.io/_posts/2021-01-25-go-conditional-breakpoints.md

 7
 ```

 And there it is!
 When you hit your breakpoint it will be under the conditions of the code.
-The nice thing about this approach is that it persists (of course) between debugging sessions, so you don't have to deal with typing the same things over and over in the debugger to get this same conditional breakpoint.
+The nice thing about this approach is that it persists between debugging sessions, so you don't have to deal with typing the same things over and over in the debugger to get this same conditional breakpoint.

 ## Summary